neurogeom/CAR/docs/1-CAR-Server.md

 # CAR Server

-CAR’s cloud server manages centralizing operations, synchronizing annotation data, and resolving any conflicts that may arise.
+CAR’s cloud server manages centralized operations, synchronizes annotation data, and resolves any conflicts that may arise.

 ## System Requirements
 We recommend that your system and hardware resources meet the following requirements: